 relevant research records and materials.

-Then the inquiry committee will evaluate the evidence and testimony
+Then the inquiry committee evaluates the evidence and testimony

 obtained during the inquiry.
 After